 The School Guidelines apply throughout the term, including days on which the School opens and closes.
-They also apply to individuals or groups away from School on study trips, on fixtures, when representing the School during the holidays and when travelling to and from School at the beginning or end of term, Exeats and leave-out weekends.
+They also apply to individuals or groups away from School on study trips, on fixtures, when representing the School during the holidays and when travelling to and from School at the beginning or end of term, Half-terms and Exeat weekends.